ahsanul-mahbub/habit-tracker/habit-tracker/README.md

-Everything — habits, completion history, streaks, your daily goal, theme, timer settings, and session log — is stored only in this browser, under a handful of `almanac.*` keys in LocalStorage.
+Everything — habits, completion history, streaks, your daily goal, theme, timer settings, and session log — is stored only in this browser, under a handful of `robonexbd.*` keys in LocalStorage.
 Nothing is sent anywhere.
 If you clear your browser's site data for this page, or open it in a different browser or a private/incognito window, you'll start fresh.

-There's no export/import built in; if you want to move your data to another browser, you'd need to copy the `almanac.*` LocalStorage keys over manually via your browser's developer tools.
+There's no export/import built in; if you want to move your data to another browser, you'd need to copy the `robonexbd.*` LocalStorage keys over manually via your browser's developer tools.

 ## Browser support